CoverBuilder/CoverBuilder/README.md

 CoverBuilder
 ============

-Most book designers will receive a wide variety of templates supplied by the printer.
-Some exclude the hinge from the width but include the fold within the flaps. (huh?)
+Setting up a cover was always a tedious job.
+As you needed to calculate with the measurements of a wide variety of templates supplied by the printer.
 The goal of the interface is to eliminate calculating with these values yourself.
 Therefore you can include(+) or exclude(-) measurements within reading direction and common sense.
 CoverBuilder makes the most awkward templates a no-brainer.

 I found a bug/missing feature!
 ------------------------------